Celebrated (part fourteen)

-It was the mundane constant of her life.
+It was the mundane constant of her life, to be at home, always.
 She spent the evening sifting her mother’s things, self-critical, reviewing every turn of their conversation.
 Always!
 But, what else?
 Let me check my appointments.
 What did you have in mind…?

 However, what did he have in mind?

-Here were the photographs in their frames of her mother’s parents.
+Here were the photographs in their frames, of Madeline’s parents.
 A brother, and his children, whom Petra had not grown up knowing as cousins.
-She could never get anything from these, or from the small album with padded cover, her mother’s sorority friends’ slam-book…if they’d called it that…from the 1930s, their little sketches and catty sayings.
+She could never get anything from these, or from the small album with padded cover, her mother’s sorority friends’ slam-book…if those girls had called it that…from the 1930s, their little sketches and catty sayings.

 I might be jealous.

-Or deprived maybe, made sensitive to it, these artifacts of well-to-do American suburban life, interwar.
-Theirs not a class badly touched by Depression, young college women who could be on badminton teams, press four-leaf clovers and locks of their boyfriends’ hair, find it jaunty to call their girlfriends chaps, nickname each other Bill and Jack, write limericks: There once was a girl named Mad Motty…
+Or deprived, maybe, made sensitive to it, by these artifacts of well-to-do American suburban life, interwar.
+Theirs not a class badly touched by the Depression, young college women who could be on badminton teams, press four-leaf clovers and locks of their boyfriends’ hair, find it jaunty to call their girlfriends chaps, nickname each other Bill and Jack, write limericks: There once was a girl named Mad Motty…

 Fun for her mother.

-In 1946, there’d been a woman in a refugee camp, who’d given birth.
+In 1946, there had been a woman in a refugee camp, who’d given birth.

-In 1948, there’d been two-year-old Petra, first name her own, last name unknown, new-adopted daughter of Madeline.
+In 1948, there had been two-year-old Petra, first name her own, last name unknown, new-adopted daughter of Madeline Motley.

 “I have a couple of things,” she told Tom, when he called on his way again, 9:30, a still breakfasty hour, and said, “Doughnuts?
 Or go out if you like.
 McDonald’s?”